What is a background check for employment?

 If you still have questions about background checks, check the frequently asked questions answered below:

-Are businesses legally required to conduct background checks on their new hire?
+Are businesses required to conduct background checks on their new hire?

 When it comes to contractors, is it legal to run pre-employment screening checks?